N-E-O-1/FileShare/README.md

 # FileShare

-Crated FileShare backend using nodejs,mongoose and expressjs with this api you can transfer any type of file to your friend you can transfer files one mail to other,to transfer file using email i have used nodemailer library and sendinblue.
+Created FileShare backend using nodejs,mongoose and expressjs with this api you can transfer any type of file to your friend you can transfer files one mail to other,to transfer file using email i have used nodemailer library and sendinblue.